abramin/cultural-cognitive-science/pilot/pilot.md

 - Merleau-Ponty, Preface (first half)

 **Before Reading:**
 - **Ask Claude:** "I'm about to read Merleau-Ponty's Preface.
-How does his phenomenology relate to positions Bermúdez outlined?
+How does his phenomenology relate to the positions Kim outlined (dualism, behaviorism, identity theory)?
 What should I look for?
 What will be difficult?"

 **Tasks:**
 - Read with Claude's framing